An Efficient NVM based Architecture for Intermittent Computing under Energy Constraints: Experimental Setup and Results

-As shown in figure \ref{fig2d2}, we have three design alternatives for our proposed architecture.
-We performed a series of experiments to analyze the backup energy and the effect of PCM in our proposed architecture.
-Architecture-1 requires more backup energy because we need to back up the entire L1 and LLC to PCM.
-Adding BR to architecture-2 gives us the third alternative, i.e. architecture-3.
-Architecture-3 requires less and constant backup energy because we only need to back up `K' blocks to BR during any power failure.
-As a result, architecture-1 requires more energy to back up than architecture-3.
-Compared with architecture-1, architecture-3 consumes 25.573\% less energy, as shown in figure \ref{fig2d1}.
-We have shown the required backup energy for architecture-1 and 3 in equation \ref{mot2}.
+During frequent power failures, architecture-3 outperforms architecture-1 and the proposed architecture for backup energy consumption.
+Compared with architecture-1, architecture-4 consumes 35.57\% less energy, as shown in figure \ref{fig2d1}.
+Because we need to backup the entire L1 and LLC to PCM, architecture-1 requires more backup energy than architecture-3.
+Due to the unified NVM architecture, architecture-3 only needs to backup volatile register contents.
+Architecture-4 requires constant backup energy because we only need to backup volatile register contents and $K$ blocks to BR during a power failure.
+Thus, architecture-4 consumes more energy than architecture-3.
+We have shown the required backup energy for architecture-1 and 4 in equation \ref{mot2}.
+Architectures-3 and 4 use constant energy to backup volatile contents.

 We want to examine whether all these benefits are because of PCM at the main-memory level.
-So, we compare the energy consumption for three architectures shown in figure \ref{fig2d21}.
-As shown in figure \ref{fig2d21}, architecture-1 consumes more energy than the other two architectures because the number of writes to PCM is more in architecture-1.
-The only difference between architecture-2 and 3 is that architecture-3 is BR-enabled.
+So, we compare the energy consumption for four architectures shown in figure \ref{fig2d21}.
+As shown in figure \ref{fig2d21}, architecture-1 consumes more energy than the other three architectures because the number of writes to PCM is more in architecture-1.
+The only difference between architecture-2 and 4 is that architecture-4 is BR-enabled.